enkidevs/curriculum/nocode-webflow/introduction/templates/quick-start.md

 Whether you are completely new or an expert at making websites, when starting a new project you can make use of the many templates Webflow has to offer.

-Templates are pre-designed already customized webpages you can use as a starting point for your website.
+Templates are already designed webpages that you can use as a starting point for your project.

-They allow for a very quick start at making a new website.

-All of the templates offered on Webflow are fully customizable.
+They allow for a very quick start at making a new website, with the benefit of being fully customizable.

 ---
 ## Practice

 Templates are ???.

-* a great way to quickly start a new project on Webflow.
+* a great way to quickly start a new project on Webflow
-* not recommended for new users because they take a lot of time to load.
+* not recommended for new users because they take a lot of time to load